-As concern spreads globally about the virus outbreak in Wuhan, China, our latest blog posts shares some key facts to know about the virus and how to prevent it.
+As concern spreads globally about the virus outbreak which originated in Wuhan, China, our latest blog posts shares some key facts to know about the virus and how to prevent it.

-The virus, currently known 2019-nCoV, is part of the coronavirus family which includes Severe Acute Respiratory Syndrome (SARS) as well as the common cold.
+The virus, known as COVID-19, is part of the coronavirus family which includes Severe Acute Respiratory Syndrome (SARS) as well as the common cold.
 The virus is understood to be a new strain of coronavirus not previously identified in humans.

-Symptoms include a cough, sore throat, runny nose, headache, fever and shortness of breath.
+Symptoms include a cough, sore throat, fever and shortness of breath.
 In more severe cases it can lead to pneumonia and respiratory tract conditions.

-To date there have been around 500 confirmed cases and 17 people have died.
-The virus is believed to be milder than SARS and for most people the symptoms will gradually subside, although you are advised to seek treatment early.
-They majority of deaths have been amongst the elderly or those with underlying medical conditions who are at heightened risk from respiratory tract diseases.
+As of 16 March 2020 there have been more than 160,000 cases worldwide and more than 6000 deaths.
+The virus is believed to be milder than SARS and for most people the symptoms are mild and will gradually subside, although you are advised to seek treatment early.
+The majority of deaths have been amongst the elderly or those with underlying medical conditions who are at heightened risk from respiratory tract diseases.

 It has been confirmed that the virus can be transferred by human contact, such as via a handshake.
 The WHO therefore advises social distancing, including maintaining at least 1 metre (3 feet) distance between yourself and anyone who is coughing or sneezing.

 Crucially good personal hygiene and regular hand washing is advised.
 This means washing your hands thoroughly – 20 seconds is recommended.
 You may also wish to carry hand sanitiser with you in case you are unable to frequently wash your hands.
 You should also avoid touching your eyes, nose and mouth wherever possible.